10 Balloon Science Activities

 Engaging student science doesn't always require specialty materials.
-All of the projects in this K-12 hands-on science project roundup use balloons!
+These 10 hands-on STEM projects all use balloons!

 K-12 Science Projects and Activities

 Balloons can be used in a wide range of student hands-on science projects.
 From powering a car or propelling a hovercraft to enabling exploration of rocket science, kids can experiment with physics, aerodynamics, and more using ordinary balloons.